Add accessible content and links to a SharePoint Online site

 Tables are a great way to organize information on a page.
 It's easy to make sure that your tables are set up to provide helpful context for screen readers, such as column headings or table captions.

-1. To open the Editing ribbon and to enter Edit mode, select the Edit link.
+1. To open the Editing ribbon and to enter Edit mode, select Edit.

 2. Place the focus where you want the table to appear.